UPDATE: International Sports Law

 Table of Contents

 This guide covers the key institutions and organizations that govern international sports.
 Attention is paid to the structure and key documents of these institutions.
 Dispute settlement mechanisms for sport are included, with reference to sources of sports decisions.
 International treaties that relate to sports are listed, along with key policy documents.
-Finally, out of the many themes that arise in relation to international sports law, these themes are briefly covered in this guide: human rights, discrimination, violence, women and sports, and sports and the EU.
+Finally, out of the many themes that arise in relation to international sports law, these themes are briefly covered in this guide: human rights, discrimination, violence, gender and sports, fair play, gambling on sports, and sports and the EU.

 Sports law is an area that relies heavily on abbreviations, which can be confusing to those starting out in their research.
 With this in mind, the following is a list of the most important sports-related abbreviations that will be used in this guide.
 This is not a complete list of all abbreviations.

-On a worldwide level, individual sports are regulated by the international federation (IF) that governs that sport.
+On a worldwide level, individual sports are regulated by the International Sports Federation (IF) that governs that sport.
 For example, soccer (football) is governed at the global level by FIFA (Fédération Internationale de Football Association).
 FIFA establishes the rules of game play as well as regulations governing players, agents, and referees.
-FIFA ensures compliance with its Disciplinary Code [pdf].
+FIFA ensures compliance with its Disciplinary Code.
+The 2017 Edition of the Disciplinary Code is available here.
 FIFA’s Dispute Settlement Chamber hears labor disputes and disputes over training compensation and solidarity contribution.
-Selective decisions of the Dispute Resolution Chamber are available online from 2002 to 2010.
+Selective decisions of the Dispute Resolution Chamber are available online from 2002 to 2013.

 Other international federations include